Yarden-zamir/vps-manager/docs/service-creation.md

 The script will:
 1. Create a service user (svc-myapp) with a secure password
 2. Set up directories with proper ownership
+3. Download and customize the template
-3. Configure GitHub repo and secrets
+4. Configure GitHub repo and secrets
+5. Create DNS configuration (if domain specified)
-4. Display credentials for your records
+6. Display credentials and next steps

 ## Manual Service Creation